-Moderate (less than 3xULN) elevations of serum transaminases have been reported with use of simvastatin
+Elevations in Liver Enzyme Tests Moderate (less than 3xULN) elevations of serum transaminases have been reported with use of simvastatin.

 Persistent increases to more than 3xULN in serum transaminases have occurred in approximately 1% of patients receiving simvastatin in clinical studies.
-Marked persistent increases of hepatic transaminases have occurred with simvastatin.
-Elevated alkaline phosphatase and γ -glutamyl transpeptidase have also been reported.
+Marked persistent increases of hepatic transaminases have occurred with The following adverse reactions have been identified during post-approval use of simvastatin.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+Body as whole: fever, chills, malaise, asthenia simvastatin.
+Elevated alkaline phosphatase and γ -glutamyl transpeptidase have also been reported

-In Study 4S, with a median follow-up of 5.4 years, 1.986 adult patients were treated with simyastatin 20 mg once daily. of whom 37% titrated to 40 mg once daily.
-The percentage of patients with one or more occurrences of transaminase elevations to > 3xULN was 0.7% in patients taking simvastatin compared with 0.6% in patients taking placebo.
-Elevated transaminases leading to discontinuation of study treatment occurred in 0.4% of patients taking simyastatin and 0.2% of patients taking placebo.
-The majority of elevated transaminases leading to treatment discontinuation occurred within in the first year.
+$\underline{\textbf{Adverse Reactions in Pediatric Patients with Heterozygous Familial Hypercholesterolemia}$ elevations to > 3xULN was 0.7% in patients taking simvastatin compared with 0.6% in patients taking placebo.
+Elevated transaminases leading to discontinuation of study treatment occurred in 0.4% of patients taking simvastatin and 0.2% of patients taking placebo.
+The majority of elevated transaminases leading to treatment discontinuation occurred within